matwilso/boxLCD/README.md

 ## Example training results 📉

-To demonstrate what is possible with boxLCD, we train a [model](./examples/model.py) on a few simple environments using a very naive approach.
+To demonstrate what is possible with boxLCD, we train a [model](./examples/model.py) on a few simple environments using a naive approach.

-It's a causally masked Transformer trained to predict the next frame given all past frames.
+It's a temporally masked Transformer trained to predict the next frame given all past frames.
 It is similar to a language model (e.g., GPT), but each token is simply the flattened 2D image for that timestep.
 To train the model, we feed those flat image tokens in, the model produces independent Bernoulli distributions for each pixel in the frame, and we optimize these distributions to match the ground truth (loss = -logp).
 To sample the model, we prompt it with the start 10 frames of the episode, and have it predict the rest autoregressively.

-This is an extremely simplistic approach and it has to generate the entire frame of pixels at once by sampling them independently.

 See [examples](./examples) for scripts to recreate the gifs below:
 | | Training Results for datasets of 10k rollouts |   |